awmleer/reto/docs/_coverpage.md

 # Reto <small>0.3.0</small>

-> Flexible and efficient React Store with hooks.
+> Flexible and efficient React store with hooks.

 - Supports all react hooks.
 Writing a store is just like writing a component.
 - Simple but efficient, quite easy to learn.